 DEDICATED WELLBEING STAFF

-Student Wellbeing Support Officer
+Student Wellbeing Support Officers

 The school nursing service is offered at Spring Parks.
 The school nursing program offers an assessment of all children during their first year at school.
 It also offers assessment of children in Year 1-6 where students have been referred by teachers or parents.
 The School Nursing Program covers general health, dental, speech and vision development checks.